CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-mysql-replication.md

 2. Fill out the appropriate details for the Blueprint</p>

-    * Master Server MySQL Password: The password for the MySQL account on the **Master** Server for the cluster.
+    * Master Server MySQL Password: The password for the MySQL account on the **Master** Server for the configuration.
 Note: This should be the password used when MySQL was configured and can be found at /root/.mysqlclc
     * Slave Server Host Name: In a Master-Slave configuration this is the **name of the slave node** you wish to be part of the Master-Slave Replication configuration.
-    * Slave Server MySQL Password:  The password for the MySQL account on the **Slave** server for the cluster.
+    * Slave Server MySQL Password:  The password for the MySQL account on the **Slave** server for the configuration.
 Note: This should be the password used when MySQL was configured and can be found at /root/.mysqlclc</b></li>
     * Install Managed MySQL Master Master Replication: Select the **Master** Server.
     * Register Managed MySQL Replication: Select the **Master** Server.